 That is not a coincidence, but precisely because the metabolism is disturbed.
 Where a cardiologist or pulmonologist or internist is good at treating one of these problems, with a more extensive form of metabolic syndrome it is important to be able to keep an eye on the entire medical picture and therefore have specific knowledge of how this interplay in intertwine and how you can help untangle this tangle for the patient in question.

 A combined lifestyle intervention involves a combination of interventions in the bio-psycho-social field.
 In addition to knowledge about exercise physiology and training programs for people with (morbid) overweight, a great deal of specialist knowledge is needed about proper nutrition.
 The doctor must also have specific knowledge and skills to guide the patient in these behavioral change processes, but also in reducing medication.
 In addition, this doctor must be able (and willing) to work interdisciplinary, since these medical problems are often so complex that you cannot solve them on your own.

 In the 'case description' box, Jan's situation is described, with extensive chronic complaints such as unfortunately many people have.
 How does the GP get on with such a patient in a healthcare system in which everyone has less and less time for the patient and seems to increasingly work on an island?
 Where is medical specialist knowledge available in several medical fields, but also specifically about evidence-based nutritional advice in a world in which everyone seems to have a different opinion about 'good' nutrition?

-Such a team does not work on its own, but must be well embedded in the existing health care system and be able to support and direct integrated care in the field of healthy lifestyle and lifestyle medicine at the various levels of complexity.
+Such a team does not work in isolation, but must be well embedded in the existing health care system and be able to support and direct integrated care in the field of healthy lifestyle and lifestyle medicine at various levels of complexity.